 A lifelong athlete, Amber got her start as a swimmer, setting multiple state and national records throughout high school and earning a scholarship to Stanford University.
 Equally dedicated to academics, she graduated high school valedictorian and was selected as a President’s Scholar at Stanford, where she earned a B.A. and M.Sc. and published two peer-reviewed journal papers.

 When a shoulder injury ended her swimming career, Amber found cycling.
 Cutting her teeth in the competitive fields of California in her first season racing on the road, she won two national collegiate titles for Stanford, upgraded from Category 4 to Category 1 in less than 6 months, and signed her first professional contract.
-She has now been competing internationally at the professional (World Cup/World Tour) level for over a decade, earning over 60 individual victories and a reputation as one of the most respected domestiques in the peloton.
+She has now been competing internationally at the professional (World Cup/World Tour) level for over a decade and has earned more than 60 victories and a reputation as one of the most respected domestiques in the peloton.

 Having been afforded so many opportunities through sport, Amber strives to give back.
 She founded the non-profit organization Network For Advancing Athletes to mentor women athletes; advocates active transportation locally with Bike Mansfield; serves on the Board of Directors for the Homestretch Foundation; and helps youth cycling programs as a member of the Advisory Committee for the Connecticut Cycling Advancement Program.